Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$

 EuZn$_2$P$_2$ is a trigonal (CaAl$_2$Si$_2$-type) Zintl antiferromagnet with A-type order below the Néel temperature $T_\mathrm{N}\approx23.5~\mathrm{K}$~\cite{j1jz-5p73}.
 Its resistivity shows an insulating-like upturn on cooling~\cite{Berry2022EuZn2P2PRB} and a strong negative magnetoresistance (MR) that reduces the low-temperature resistivity by several orders of magnitude~\cite{Krebber2023EuZn2P2PRB}.
 Recent transport, electron spin resonance (ESR), and thermodynamic measurements support a magnetic-polaron scenario~\cite{Cook2025EuZn2P2Polaron}.
 However, while EuZn$_2$P$_2$ has been extensively studied by dc transport and optical spectroscopy~\cite{Krebber2023EuZn2P2PRB,Cook2025EuZn2P2Polaron}, magneto-terahertz measurements on pristine crystals remain largely unexplored.
 Terahertz time-domain spectroscopy (THz-TDS)~\cite{Baydin2021-je,Koch2023-dp} provides contact-free access to the complex conductivity in the spectral window where itinerant carriers and low-energy excitations compete~\cite{Stefanato2025-hl,RevModPhys.83.471}.
 Our recent study of Ga-substituted EuZn$_2$P$_2$ at room temperature revealed a pronounced enhancement of the low-frequency electronic response and an increased scattering time, demonstrating the sensitivity of THz-TDS to changes in carrier density and momentum relaxation in this material~\cite{Dutra2025GaEuZn2P2}.

-In this Letter we present a magneto-terahertz spectroscopy study of pristine single crystals of EuZn$_2$P$_2$ across 1.6--150~K in magnetic fields up to 7~T. By parameterizing the low-frequency conductivity we extract its characteristic scales and effective relaxation time, revealing successive regimes consistent with the evolution from isolated to overlapping magnetic polarons and their persistence below $T_\mathrm{N}$.
+In this Letter we present a magneto-terahertz spectroscopy study of pristine single crystals of EuZn$_2$P$_2$ with zero-field measurements spanning 1.6--150~K and field-dependent measurements up to 7~T at selected temperatures.
+By parameterizing the low-frequency conductivity we extract its characteristic scales and effective relaxation time, revealing successive regimes consistent with the evolution from isolated to overlapping magnetic polarons and their persistence below $T_\mathrm{N}$.
 We further quantify the frequency dependence of the MR and show that it becomes colossal at terahertz frequencies, remaining strongly enhanced relative to the zero-frequency limit of the response even above $T_\mathrm{N}$.
 These results establish terahertz electrodynamics as a powerful probe of magnetic-polaron transport, providing a direct spectroscopic route to identify their coexistence and dynamics and to uncover colossal magnetoresistance in correlated magnetic semiconductors.

 \